Match: Safety matches

 The dangers of white phosphorus in the manufacture of matches led to the development of the "hygienic" or "safety match".
 The major innovation in its development was the use of red phosphorus, not on the head of the match but instead on a specially designed striking surface.

 Arthur Albright developed the industrial process for large-scale manufacture of red phosphorus after Schrötter's discoveries became known.
 By 1851, his company was producing the substance by heating white phosphorus in a sealed pot at a specific temperature.
 He exhibited his red phosphorus in 1851, at The Great Exhibition held at The Crystal Palace in London.

 The idea of creating a specially designed striking surface was developed in 1844 by the Swede Gustaf Erik Pasch.
 Pasch patented the use of red phosphorus in the striking surface.
 He found that this could ignite heads that did not need to contain white phosphorus.
 Johan Edvard Lundström and his younger brother Carl Frans Lundström (1823–1917) started a large-scale match industry in Jönköping, Sweden around 1847, but the improved safety match was not introduced until around 1850–55.
-The Lundström brothers had obtained a sample of red phosphorus matches from Arthur Albright at The Great Exhibition, but had misplaced it and therefore they did not try the matches until just before the Paris Exhibition of 1855 when they found that the matches were still usable.
+The Lundström brothers had obtained a sample of red phosphorus matches from Albright at The Great Exhibition, but had misplaced it and therefore they did not try the matches until just before the Paris Exhibition of 1855 when they found that the matches were still usable.
 In 1858 their company produced around 12 million matchboxes.

 The safety of true "safety matches" is derived from the separation of the reactive ingredients between a match head on the end of a paraffin-impregnated splint and the special striking surface (in addition to the safety aspect of replacing the white phosphorus with red phosphorus).
 The idea for separating the chemicals had been introduced in 1859 in the form of two-headed matches known in France as Allumettes Androgynes.
 These were sticks with one end made of potassium chlorate and the other of red phosphorus.
 They had to be broken and the heads rubbed together.
-There was however a risk of the heads rubbing each other accidentally in their box.
+There was, however, a risk of the heads rubbing each other accidentally in their box.
 Such dangers were removed when the striking surface was moved to the outside of the box.
 The development of a specialized matchbook with both matches and a striking surface occurred in the 1890s with the American Joshua Pusey, who sold his patent to the Diamond Match Company.